 Sussex is one county, administered by three councils.
 The territory of none of these councils constitutes a county in itself.
 There is only one Sussex.
 As can be seen some territory across the county boundary is administered by Sussex based administrations and vice versa but the counties of Kent, Surrey and Sussex are unaffected by these administrative practicalities.

-The Kent boundary is shown in red above, within this and in some locations, overlapping it, in light purple, is the territorial remit of Kent County Council.
-Whilst the local authority area is mostly within Kent, it doesn’t cover the metropolitan parts nor the Medway towns.
+The Kent boundary is shown in red above, within this and in some locations, overlapping it, in lime green, is the territorial remit of Kent County Council.
+Whilst the local authority area is mostly within Kent, it doesn’t cover the metropolitan parts nor the Medway towns, which are administered by various authorities, depicted in different colours.

 Hampshire, Wiltshire and Dorset

 The administration of these counties has altered considerably and often, in the past decades but nothing has ever legally changed the fundamental arrangement of the counties.
 As can be seen in the second map, several local authorities operate within Hampshire and across its boundaries; Bournemouth, Portsmouth, Southampton and the Isle of Wight are self-administering but all remain part of Hampshire.

 The below map of Somerset